thindil/steamsky/bin/doc/MODDING.md

   Third value for weapons is number of skill used by this weapon (from *game.dat* file, entry *Skills*) and for armor is amount of levels of dodge skill which this armor reduce when weared.
 Forth value for weapon is amount of hands used (1 for one-handed, 2 for two-handed weapons).
+Fifth value for weapon is damage type (1 - cutting damage, 2 - impaling damage, 3 - blunt damage).
 - Description: Any length description of item.

 ## Recipes